 About the Contributors

-Sam Robinson is married to Ali, is a student at Sydney Missionary & Bible College, and hosts FRESH Across Australia, and Sunday mornings on Hope 103.2 (6am-12pm AEST).
+Sam Robinson is married to Ali, is a student at Sydney Missionary & Bible College, hosts FRESH Across Australia, and other shifts on Hope 103.2.
 He comes from a background of working in television.
 Sam is the editor of Reel Gospel, has a soft spot for sweet potato, and still weeps in front of Toy Story 3. @samsquareeyes

 Evan Brown studied Jazz Performance at the Sydney Con and has been a professional musician performing with the world’s best (and worst) artists for over a decade.
 Evan loves 90s pop culture, He-man and Jesus.
 He has a black belt in pilates and his claim to fame is that he apparently went on a date with an actress from Neighbours.
 Ev is currently the Music Director of Christchurch St Ives and is studying part time at Sydney Missionary & Bible College.
 He’s married to Claire who is quite possibly the most athletic woman in all of the Anglican Diocese.
 Ev’s favourite movies are Home Alone, Wayne’s World and Bill and Ted’s Excellent Adventure.